laravel/docs/valet.md

     valet share

 To stop sharing your site, you may press `Control + C`.

-Sharing through Ngrok requires you to first [register an account](https://dashboard.ngrok.com/signup) and [setup an authentication token](https://dashboard.ngrok.com/get-started/your-authtoken).
+Sharing your site using Ngrok requires you to [create an Ngrok account](https://dashboard.ngrok.com/signup) and [setup an authentication token](https://dashboard.ngrok.com/get-started/your-authtoken).

 > {tip} You may pass additional Ngrok parameters to the share command, such as `valet share --region=eu`.
 For more information, consult the [ngrok documentation](https://ngrok.com/docs).